 - 47. Audit Scotland is committed to delivering high quality audits.
-The foundation of our quality framework is our Audit Guide, which incorporates the application of professional auditing, quality and ethical standards and the Code of Audit Practice (and supplementary guidance) issued by Audit Scotland and approved by the Auditor General for Scotland.
+The foundation of our quality framework is our Audit Guide, which incorporates the application of professional auditing, quality and ethical standards and the Code of Audit Practice (and supplementary guidance) issued by Audit Scotland and approved by the Accounts Commission.
 To ensure that we achieve the required quality standards, Audit Scotland conducts peer reviews and internal quality reviews.
 Additionally, the Institute of Chartered Accountants of England and Wales (ICAEW) have been commissioned to carry out external quality reviews. - 48.
 As part of our commitment to quality and continuous improvement, Audit Scotland will periodically seek your views on the quality of our service provision.
-We welcome feedback at any time, and this may be directed to the appointed auditor. - 49.
-The local audit team is supported by a specialist technical accounting team, all of whom have significant experience of public bodies and work with accounting regulatory bodies.
+We welcome feedback at any time, and this may be directed to the engagement lead.